-Next Steps: The University will select a shortlist and then will choose one firm to develop a concept design.
-The concept design will inform continued refinement of the project and its costs, and most importantly, will support fundraising efforts.
+Next Steps: These short-listed firms will be asked to submit a proposal for review by the committee.
+From this process, the University will select one firm to develop the conceptual design, which will inform continued refinement of the project and its costs, and most importantly, will support fundraising efforts.

 As this project moves forward next steps will be updated here.

 A computer simulation showing the cosmic web of dark matter.
 (Courtesy AMNH/Denis Finnin)